-Introduction to Sociology T▶ SOCI-102 3 hours
+Introduction to Sociology ▶ SOCI-102

 This course introduces the study of the social lives of people.
 It combines theory and application in the study of family, government, deviance, collective behavior, and other topics.
 Reading and writing skills commensurate with eligibility for concurrent enrollment in English I are strongly recommended.
 Course offered fall and spring semesters.